- Teach staff members your program’s policies related to safe-sleep practices for infants and young children.

 A good training will provide the following elements:

 Rationale and background: Let staff know why they are attending the training.
 In this case, they have an important responsibility to ensure infants sleep safely.
 Provide a definition of SIDS, an explanation of why researchers think it occurs, and a description of how often it occurs.
+Remember that sudden unexpected infant death (SUID) is a term used to describe sudden and unexpected death of an infant less than 1 year of age in which the cause was not obvious before investigation.
+Sudden unexpected infant death includes Sudden Infant Death Syndrome (SIDS), accidental suffocation in a sleeping environment, and other deaths from unknown causes.
+One-half of all SUID cases are Sudden Infant Death Syndrome.

 Prevention strategies: Describe and show research-based strategies for keeping children safe.